London Reformed Baptist Seminary

 We invite all who have a real burden on their hearts to minister the Gospel to consider joining the LRBS.
 Church officers are also welcome because they bear great responsibility for the health of their churches and need to be aware of the issues of the day.

-The largest conference of its type in the UK, the Tabernacle School of Theology has been held annually since 1976, with very many pastors, Christian workers and church officers attending, and younger people seeking a more biblical and committed style of Christian life and service.
+THE SCHOOL OF THEOLOGY of the Tabernacle, the largest conference of its type in the UK, has been held annually since 1976, with very many pastors, Christian workers and church officers attending, and younger people seeking a more biblical and committed style of Christian life and service.

 LRBS Faculty and History